yast/yast-storage-ng/doc/sle15_features_in_partitioner.md

 #### Disks view (new "Devices" section)

+* Add "Add RAID" button
 * Redefine "Edit" button:
   * It should open the dialog to format and set mount point if the selected device can be formatted.
+* Add "Partitions" button
+  * This button goes to the "Partitions" tab of a specific device (similar to current "Edit" button when used with a Disk).

 #### Disk view (when we are in one specific device)

 * When selected device is a MD RAID
   * Add "Used Devices" tab
   * "Overview" tab should show "Device", "RAID" and "File System" sections